Crowds gather early in the morning to watch for what the future will bring.

 Yes, you read this correctly, they predicted the downturn only after it started and the recovery only after it began.

-My halo bias wants to believe this, but independent analysis of investment analysts’ estimates and projections paints a consistent picture.
-They are also often wrong at the wrong time.
+Independent analysis of their estimates and projections paints a consistent picture.
+Investment professionals are also often wrong at the wrong time.

 As an example, McKinsey & Company produced a study in 2001 about the accuracy of earnings estimates, which was then updated in 2010.
 The following quote summarizes their findings:

-The chart below is from the most recent 2010 McKinsey & Co. research paper.
-The light green line represents Wall Street earnings forecasts.
+The chart below is from the 2010 McKinsey research paper.
+The light lime green line represents Wall Street earnings forecasts.
 The blue line reflects what actually happened.

 Like Bill Murray during his Groundhog Day movie experience, surely we’ve learned something and are not repeating things over and over the same way.